-Design Affects inspires, teaches and connects people involved and interested in positive-impact architecture + design.
+Design Affects inspires, teaches and connects people involved and interested in social impact design.
 We believe that design has the ability to improve the world we live in and make a more equitable, healthy, and positive future for generations to come.

-We also believe that we deserve to get paid for this.
-In order to create a lasting field, we need to build sustainable organizations that can support current and future generations, both in the work we do and in the services we provide.
+We also believe that we deserve–and need–to make a sustainable living.
+In order to create a lasting field, we need to build sustainable business models that can support current and future generations, both in the work we do and in the services we provide.

-My name is Katie Crepeau, and I’m the creator and writer.
+My name is Katie Crepeau, and I’m the founder and editor of Design Affects.

 I’m an architect married to a fellow architect, a California native living in London, and a practitioner of social impact design.

-I’m a 2006 Tulane School of Architecture graduate who followed the typical path to get my architectural license.
-I worked at a few firms in New Orleans, New York City, and San Francisco to complete my IDP and passed all of the architectural exams to officially call myself an ‘architect.’
-I learned what we are supposed to do to be an architect, but I still wasn’t fulfilled and saw a lot of holes.
+I studied, trained and followed the typical path to get my architectural license.
+By working at small firms in New Orleans, New York City, and San Francisco, I completed my IDP and passed all of the architectural exams to officially call myself an ‘architect.’
+I learned what we are supposed to do to be an architect, but I wasn’t fulfilled and saw a lot of holes.

 By way of a community design course at Berkeley taught by Matt Miller of Project H, I became enthralled with social impact design.
-Since then I’ve worked–including the many unpaid, volunteer positions–for Free Design Clinic, Architecture for Humanity, and Urban Matters Design Lab, Commonplace, Impact Design Hub, and AzuKo.
+Since then I’ve worked for Free Design Clinic, Architecture for Humanity, Urban Matters Design Lab, Commonplace, Impact Design Hub, and AzuKo.
 I’ve led numerous projects; built organizations; worked in close partnership with community members; hosted a dozen workshops; and written millions of words on the topic.

-You’ll get the nitty gritty details of the how, why, and what of social impact design, investing, and projects.
-We’re going to look at what effects projects have had, how organizations operate, and why we should create this industry.
+This site aims to provide you the nitty gritty details of the what, how, and why of social impact design.
+We look at what effects projects have had, how organizations and individuals operate, and why we should create this industry.
 If we’re going to build a sustaining design movement, we need to lean on each other, learn from one another, share our trials and tribulations, and celebrate our successes.